gsf/whiskers.js/README.md

-Selleck is yet another mustachioed templating library.
-This (selleck.js) is the JavaScript version.
+Whiskers is yet another mustachioed templating library.
+This (whiskers.js) is the JavaScript version.

 An example template: